We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Speak to a doctor, chiropractor, or spine specialist and ask for a recommendation if you’re buying a new mattress to relieve hip pain.

 Kathryn Watson is a freelance writer covering everything from sleep hygiene to moral philosophy.
-Her recent bylines include Healthline, Christianity Today, LitHub, and Curbed.
-She lives in New York City with her husband and two children, and her website is kathrynswatson.com.
+Her recent bylines include Healthline, SELF, Allure, Insider, and LitHub.
+She lives in New York’s lower Hudson Valley with her husband and three children.
+Read more at kathrynswatson.com.